microsoft/AirSim/README.md

 2. [Use the precompiled binaries](docs/use_precompiled.md)

 ## Linux
 The official Linux build is expected to arrive in about couple of weeks.
 All our current code is cross-platform and CMake enabled so please feel free to play around on other operating systems and [report any issues](issues/).
-We would love to make AirSim available on other platforms as well.
+We had love to make AirSim available on other platforms as well.

 # How to Use It